influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 {{% note %}}
 **Key differences between stacks and templates**:

 - A template is a file outside of InfluxDB.
-Once a template is applied to InfluxDB, it becomes a stack.
+When you apply an InfluxDB template, a stack is automatically created to manage the template state.
 - Stacks only add a resource to an instance if the resource doesn't exist.
 Templates add all resources even if a resource already exists, which creates duplicate resources.
   {{% /note %}}